 Common types of patients who seek Naturopathic Medicine include:

 - Those looking for health promotion and disease prevention strategies.

 - Patients that have a range of symptoms that they have been unable to address on their own or with the help of other medical practitioners.

-- Patients that have been diagnosed with an illness and are looking for treatment options.
+- that have been diagnosed with an illness and are looking for treatment options.

-- Patients that are looking to combine conventional and naturopathic treatments with the aim of minimizing side effects of drugs, surgery or conventional treatments.
+- are looking to combine conventional and naturopathic treatments with the aim of minimizing side effects of drugs, surgery or conventional treatments.